michael-spengler/profit-sharing-communities/README.md

 ## History
 ### Peer 2 Peer Enterprise
-For Income Tax related unnecessary overhead we decided to use an Enterprise Internal Coin (EIC).
+For income tax related unnecessary overhead we decided to use an Enterprise Internal Coin (EIC).
 The value of it comes from being able to delegate / fund tasks which you do not like to solve by your own.

 ## Plan
-Additionally to the Peer 2 Peer Enterprise mechanism we would like to introduce project specific enterprise-internal profit sharing tokens which could be traded to company specific EIC.
+Additionally to the Peer 2 Peer Enterprise mechanism we would like to introduce project specific enterprise-internal profit sharing tokens which could be traded to company wide EIC.
 As EIC can not be traded / swaped to Fiat currency we guess we are save from income taxes or other penalties for creating value.

+EIC are rather meant to generate freedom, happiness and company-wide higher quality of software solutions as anyone can solve the tasks he likes and delegate the rest.

-In this sense we could also call PSTs Freedom Sharing Tokens (FSTs) in the enterprise context.
+In this sense we could also call Profit SHaring Tokens (PST) - Freedom Sharing Tokens (FSTs) in the enterprise context.

 What AR is in the Open Source World - is EIC in the Enterprise World.
 What Verto is in the Open Source World - Verto Enterprise is in the Enterprise World.